 Each of the Pacific Aria cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Aria staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-ms Pacific Aria (built 1994 as Ryndam, last refurbished in 2018) is one of the two new P and O Australia cruise ships – together with Pacific Eden (now CMV Vasco da Gama) and Pacific Explorer (ex-Dawn Princess).
+MS Pacific Aria (built 1994 as Ryndam, last refurbished in 2018) is one of the two new P and O Australia cruise ships - together with Pacific Eden (now CMV Vasco da Gama) and Pacific Explorer (ex-Dawn Princess).
 Pacific Aria cruise ship was launched and operated under the name ms Ryndam (between 1994 and 2015) as part of the Holland America fleet.
-In May 2014, the Carnival Corp (owner of both brands HAL and P&O) announced that Ryndam will be transferred in 2015 to the P&O Australia’s fleet after a scheduled refurbishment to tailor the ship for the Australia/New Zealand cruise market.
+In May 2014, Carnival Corporation (shipowner) announced that Ryndam will be transferred in 2015 to P&O Australia after a scheduled refurbishment to tailor the vessel for the Australia/New Zealand market.

 Pacific Aria cruise ship deck plan has a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with retractable glass roof, one for adults), 2 jacuzzies, 8 elevators.
 The ship's new interior design (transforming ms Ryndam into Pacific Aria) was done by the “Tillberg Design” studio (Sweden).